marnanel/yex/global-is-prefix.md

 ---
 Currently we're in normalise-name fixing _normalise_name, which should replace _find_control_and_index throughout.

+Next we need to look at all usage of _find_control_and_index and see the patterns of usage.

 Then we go back over to global_is_prefix and check that the restore tests pass.